UPDATE — SEPTEMBER 2025:

 European AI Office Seeks Expert Contributions for Workshop on General-Purpose AI Risks

-The European AI Office has issued a call for evaluators to participate in an online workshop dedicated to assessing systemic risks posed by general-purpose AI models.
-Scheduled for December 13, 2024, the event aims to advance methodologies and foster collaboration under the framework of the EU AI Act.
+The European AI Office has issued a call for evaluators to join an online workshop focused on assessing systemic risks posed by general-purpose AI models.
+Set for December 13, 2024, the event aims to improve risk-assessment methods and strengthen collaboration under the EU AI Act.

-The European AI Office invites organizations and research groups specializing in AI evaluations to submit abstracts of their previously published work.
-Eligible participants must be registered organizations or university-affiliated groups with demonstrated experience in the field.
-Submissions will be evaluated based on their technical rigor, relevance, and alignment with the office’s mission.
+The AI Office invites organizations and research groups that specialize in AI evaluation to submit abstracts of previously published work.
+Eligible participants must be registered organizations or university-affiliated groups with proven experience.
+Submissions will be reviewed for technical quality, relevance, and alignment with the Office’s goals.

 Key dates include:

-Under the EU AI Act, providers of general-purpose AI models are required to mitigate systemic risks, conduct adversarial testing, report incidents, and ensure cybersecurity.
-The European AI Office is tasked with enforcing these requirements, investigating risks, and imposing fines where necessary.
+Participants will help shape future evaluation methods used across the EU.
+Under the EU AI Act, providers of general-purpose AI models must reduce systemic risks, conduct adversarial testing, report incidents, and maintain strong cybersecurity measures.
+The European AI Office is responsible for enforcing these obligations, investigating identified risks, and issuing fines when required.

 Need Help?